What good family ?

 Want to start by saying thank you to all my longtime supporters.
 Some of you have followed the journey since the beginning and your support is greatly appreciated.

-, just before summer started, I stepped down from my position at Operation Sports as a Video Editor.
+Many of you who do not visit Operation Sports may not be aware that, just before summer started, I stepped down from my position at Operation Sports as a Video Editor.
 I want to take a moment to thank Big Steve at OperationSports.
 He has always had a great appreciation for what I do and has given me tremendous support over the years.
 I thoroughly enjoyed my time at OS and I am certain Steve and I will work together again in some capacity in the future.

 From now on this blog will be the center of the Czar universe.
 You may find me working with other gaming sites, or going solo.
 But whatever is going on with Czar you can find out about it here.